If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Recycle old microwaves at e-waste centers or through manufacturer take-back programs.
+• Recycle correctly: Take old microwaves to e-waste centers, municipal drop-off events, or use manufacturer take-back programs.

 Throwing Away an Old Microwave